xibosignage/xibo-manual/source/en/install_cms.md

 and changing the `ports` section for `cms-xmr`.

-To use this file replace any `docker-compose up -d` commands in the above instructions with `docker-compose -f docker-compose.yml -f docker-compose.custom-ports.yml up -d`.
+To use this file replace any `docker-compose up -d` commands in the above instructions with `docker-compose -f docker-compose.custom-ports.yml up -d`.

 ## Remote MySQL